avajs/ava/readme.md

 ### Only-tests

 Only-tests enforces only those tests to be run.
-This can be useful for running only a few of tests during development.
+This can be useful for running only a few tests during development.

 ```js
 test('will not be run', t => {